Kevin Thomas

 416.306.8426

-Zaee joined SHARE in November 2021 and holds the role of Program Officer with the Global Unions’ Committee on Workers’ Capital (CWC).
+Zaee joined SHARE in November 2021 and previously held the role of Program Officer with the Global Unions’ Committee on Workers’ Capital (CWC).

 Before joining SHARE, she worked at Lancaster House, supporting their conferences on labour, human rights, and employment law.

 Zaee holds a Master’s degree in Political Economy from Carleton University and a Bachelor in Political Science from the University of Waterloo.
-She has also completed the Labour Relations Certificate from X University.
+She has also completed the Labour Relations Certificate from Toronto Metropolitan University.

 Joanne Eboh